 - You attend group therapy and education sessions that last for three-hours each day.
 You come five times the first week with the frequency being reduced over the next several weeks as your condition stabilizes.
-By the end, you typically attend twenty to thirty sessions over a period of eight weeks.
+By the end, you typically attend twenty to thirty recovery sessions over a period of eight weeks.
 You may be able to shorten this schedule if you are transferring from another program or lengthen it if you need additional support.

-- In most of your sessions, two or more staff members are present along with eight to fifteen other patients.
+- In most of your rehabilitation sessions, two or more staff members are present along with eight to fifteen other patients.
 You will also have the opportunity to meet individually with a clinician several times during the course of your treatment.

 - Your family and friends are encouraged to attend a separate support group once weekly, a well as to become active in community support groups such as Alanon, Naranon, and Smart Recovery Family and Friends groups.
 We also schedule individual family meetings when we or you think that would be helpful.